pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & Native American Bookstore, Native American Mythology & Literature

 as told by Joseph Bruchac.
 Beautiful cover art by Tara Eoff.
 Interior illustrations by Daniel Burgevin.
 Condition: NEW 1998 Crossing Press Trade Paperback, 12th printing.
 Content: Bruchac (part Abenaki Indian) presents a melange of creation stories, "why" stories and stories of magic and monsters which offer something for almost any reader.
 Taken together, they give a picture of Indian life in the Eastern woodlands that provides an excellent complement to nonfiction works such as Sonia Bleeker's Indians of the Longhouse.
 The stories are well told and are enhanced by the full-page pencil drawings that precede each tale.
 The book fills a definite gap: there are several collections, such as Erdoes' Sound of Flutes and Other Indian Legends, which deal with Plains Indians' tales, but with the exception of the author's earlier Turkey Brothers and Other Tales; no other collection focuses on the Iroquois.
 This one is worth having both for entertainment and as a supplement to nonfiction for study on these tribes.
 [2 copies available]

 $ 4.49 + $ 3.19 media shipping.
-International shipping available - please use the drop-down menu.
+International shipping available.

 Price: $ 4.49